justaboredkid/sacred-tui/README.md

 ```

+## sacred.Camera(object)
+Class for moving around the stage, using the terminal like a viewport.

+### Camera.move(x=0, y=0)

+Moves the the 'camera' around the stage.
+This way you can have objects that are bigger than the terminal and it will still be able to render.

+### Camera.render(multi=False)

 ## sacred.TooLarge(Exception)
 Error raised when the objects that are added are bigger than the width of the terminal itself.